litestar-org/litestar/docs/usage/routing/handlers.rst

 .. tip::

-    If your parameters collide with any of the reserved keyword arguments above, you can :doc:`provide an alternative name <usage/routing/parameters:Alternative names and constraints>`
+    If your parameters collide with any of the reserved keyword arguments above, you can :ref:`provide an alternative name <usage/routing/parameters:Alternative names and constraints>`

 .. tip::